-In this online and onsite AutoCAD course, we create a floor plan, multi-scale enlarged plans, roof plan and building elevations for a more complicated one-story residence.
+In this online and onsite AutoCAD course, we use CAD to draft a floor plan, multi-scale enlarged plans, roof plan and building elevations for a more complicated one-story residence.
 We develop a titleblock from scratch, including all of the associated file components.
 This project will be continued in CAD 302, Construction Documents 2.

 CAD 301 is the first in a two-part series where we develop a complete set of construction documents for a residential project.
 This online AutoCAD class is designed to follow CAD 101 and 201.
 Knowledge and confidence in the application of 2D computer documentation tools will be gained through hands-on training exercises and instructor presentations.
 Terrific real-world, project-based learning.
 You will learn important, relevant & practical CAD workflow skills in this online AutoCAD course.